Cabazure/Cabazure.Messaging/README.md

 Cabazure.Messaging is a set of libraries for handling message publishing and processing on Azure EventHub and ServiceBus.

-The folowing packages are prduced from this repository:
+The following packages are produced from this repository:
 * **Cabazure.Messaging.Abstrations** - Publisher and processor abstractions
 * **Cabazure.Messaging.EventHub** - Package for targeting Event Hub
 * **Cabazure.Messaging.ServiceBus** - Package for targeting Service Bus